Notice: Annual 34.5 Assessment Meeting Announced

 Wheatland Electric Cooperative, Inc.

 These six Mid-Kansas Members provide retail service to their members.
 To see which Member serves your area, please click on this link.

-The Members of Mid-Kansas also provide additional services desired by their rural consumer-owners.
-These businesses include wireless broadband internet access, commercial, residential, and farm electrical services, and propane delivery services.
+Some Members of Mid-Kansas also provide additional services desired by their rural consumer-owners.
+These businesses include commercial, residential, and farm electrical services and security lighting installation.

-Mid-Kansas Members also own and manage Sunflower Electric Power Corporation, a generation and transmission service provider headquartered in Hays, Kansas.
-Mid-Kansas consists of 850 megawatts of generation and 1,140 miles of transmission line, assets that help our Members provide affordable, reliable generation to their Members in central and western Kansas.
+Mid-Kansas consists of 768 megawatts of generation and 1,164 miles of transmission line, assets that help our Members provide affordable, reliable generation to their Members in central and western Kansas.